ros-drivers/rosserial/rosserial_vex_cortex/README.md

 # Troubleshooting
 If your program crashes, it may be difficult to debug effectively without a second USB-serial connection for debugging messages, since the crash message will only print to stdout. run `pros terminal` to view whether or not the program is crashing (this only works if you can switch rosserial to use a UART connection - see Physical Serial Connections).
 Make sure to test the individual pieces of your program seperately to ensure they work properly, before integrating them with the program as a whole.
 Make sure to power cycle the Cortex if it crashes.

+This project is similar to [Rosserial Arduino](http://wiki.ros.org/rosserial_arduino/Tutorials) in usage, so refer to these tutorials for even more information.